 - A driving record review

-In Alberta, at the age of 75 and every two years after the age of 80, you are required to provide medical report from your doctor to renew your driver’s licence.
-You may be required to take a driving assessment test if your doctor deems it necessary – although that can happen to any driver at any age.
+In Alberta, at the age of 75 and every two years after the age of 80, you must provide a medical report from your doctor to renew your driver’s licence.
+You may be required to take a driving assessment test if your doctor deems it necessary, although that can happen to any driver at any age.

 Many insurance companies offer a few discounts you may qualify for, including:

-- Senior Drivers Discount.
-Many insurers will offer people aged 60 and older who are retired and have clean driving records a reduced rate.
+- Senior drivers discount.
+Many insurance providers will offer a reduced rate for people aged 60 and older who are retired and have clean driving records.

-- Bundle Your Insurance Policies.
+- Bundling discount.
 Combining your home and auto insurance policies with one insurance company can get you a discount.
 Likewise, if you have more than one vehicle, consider insuring them with one provider.
-If your insurance company doesn’t offer a bundling discount, look around for another insurer that does.
+If your insurance company doesn’t offer a bundling discount, look around for another insurance provider that does.

-- Reduce Your Annual Kilometre Count.
-If you do not commute to a workplace often or at all, or if you’re driving fewer kilometres per year, talk your broker or about changing your vehicle classification to “pleasure” and reducing your annual kilometre count.
+- Mileage discount.
+If you do not commute to a workplace often or at all, or if you’re driving fewer kilometres per year, talk to your broker about changing your vehicle classification to “pleasure” and reducing your annual kilometre count.
+Seniors may also benefit from pay-as-you-go car insurance.
 The less you drive, the less you will pay.

-- Vehicle Safety Discount.
-If you have a newer vehicle that is equipped with what’s known as Advanced Driver Assistance Systems such as lane departure mitigation, blind-spot detection, and rear-view cameras to assist when reversing or parking, some insurance companies will provide discounts for those safety features.
+- Vehicle safety discount.
+Suppose you have a newer vehicle that is equipped with what’s known as Advanced Driver Assistance Systems, such as lane departure mitigation, blind-spot detection, and rear-view cameras to assist when reversing or parking.
+In that case, some insurance companies will provide discounts for those safety features.

-- Choose Higher Deductibles.
+- Discount for choosing a higher deductible.
 A deductible is what you must pay out of pocket if you file a claim.
+The more you’re willing to take on, the less your premium will be.
 Before taking this step, make sure you have the funds available to pay the deductible if the need arises.

-- Get a Canadian Automobile Association (CAA) Membership.
+- Canadian Automobile Association (CAA) discount.
 Members of CAA may qualify for an insurance discount as well as other benefits like roadside assistance.
 It’s worth looking into buying a membership to find out if you can benefit from it.

-There are a few ways older drivers can reduce their monthly premium.
+There are a few ways seniors can reduce their annual premium.
 Consider these possibilities:

-- Keep Up with Vehicle Maintenance.
-While there are many things you can do on your own to ensure your vehicle is in good condition, getting regular maintenance checks on it by a professional is vital.
-Doing so may reduce the chances of roadside breakdowns or mechanical failures that can lead to car accidents.
+- Keep up with vehicle maintenance.
+While there are many things you can do on your own to ensure your vehicle is in good condition, having a professional do regular maintenance checks on it is vital.
+Doing so may reduce the chances of roadside breakdowns or mechanical failures that can lead to collisions.

-- Remove Collision Coverage from Your Policy.
-Is your car, pickup, or SUV 10 years old or older?
+- Remove collision coverage from your policy.
+Is your car, pickup truck, or SUV 10 years old or older?
 If so, you may want to talk to your broker about removing the collision coverage on it.

-- Shop Around for the Lowest Rate.
+- Shop around for a better rate.
 It’s always worthwhile to find out what your options are.
-Regardless if your auto policy is up for renewal or not, it never hurts to shop around for a better, lower car insurance premium.
+Regardless of whether your auto policy is up for renewal or not, it never hurts to shop around for a lower car insurance premium.